Momijiichigo/wgpu-hartree-fock-2d/README.md

 ## Thoughts

+- I just realized I need to do a lot of linear algebra calculation with complex number, which I need to implement on my own; hard to generalize shader codes (e.g. dimensions of matrices)
+    - And I even shouldn't generalize those things in shader code either
+        - because conditional branching operations (if, loop, etc.) makes shader inefficient
-- Learning a lot about wgpu through this
+- Learning a lot about wgpu through this.
-    - passing & casting data structures between Rust and WGSL
+    - Passing & casting data structures between Rust and WGSL
     - Learned about memory alignment rules
         - e.g. implicit alignment paddings
     - Buffer operatoins
         - copy data between (shader buffer) <-> (cpu buffer)
         - map & read from buffers
-- I just realized I need to do a lot of linear algebra calculation with complex number, which I need to implement on my own; hard to generalize shader codes (e.g. dimensions of matrices)
-    - And I even shouldn't generalize those things in shader code either
-        - because conditional branching operations (if, loop, etc.) makes shader inefficient